drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-lesson.md

 - `grep -ci hero *.tsv`

-Search for all case insensitive instances of that word in both tsv files in this directory.
+Search for all case insensitive instances of that word in the 'london' file.
 Print you results to a new .tsv file.

-- `grep -i hero *.tsv > new.tsv`
+- `grep -i hero 2015-06-16_BL-Microsoftbooks-list-london.tsv > new.tsv`

-Search for all case insensitive instances of that whole word in both tsv files in this directory.
+Search for all case insensitive instances of that whole word in the 'london' file.
 Print you results to a new .tsv file.

-- `grep -iw hero *.tsv > new2.tsv`
+- `grep -iw hero 2015-06-16_BL-Microsoftbooks-list-london.tsv > new2.tsv`

-Compare the line counts of the last two files.
+Compare the line counts of your tsv files.

 - `wc -l FILENAMES`